 About Pittsburgh Mercy Behavioral Health

 Nearly one in five adults in the United States lives with a mental health condition during a given year.
-That’s 46.6 million of us.
+That’s 46.6 million of our family members, friends, neighbors, colleagues, and us.
 50% of Americans will experience a mental illness during their lifetimes.
 Additionally, one in 25 adults experiences a serious mental health condition that limits one or more life roles and activities, such as going to work or school.
 The good news is: you’re not alone.
 Have hope.
 Treatment is effective.
 Recovery is possible.
 We can help.

 Pittsburgh Mercy has been a trusted provider of innovative, community-based, behavioral health care services for nearly 50 years.
-As the region’s only Certified Community Behavioral Health Clinic (CCBHC), we’re a leader in integrating physical and behavioral health care and in innovating services to support you in your journey to wellness.
+As the region’s only Certified Community Behavioral Health Clinic (CCBHC) and Integrated Care & Wellness Clinic (ICWC), we’re a leader in integrating physical and behavioral health care and in innovating services to support you in your journey to wellness.
 All our programs are person-centered and designed to deliver the right level of care at the right time.
-Each year, we help thousands of adults, children, adolescents, and seniors who have physical and behavioral health challenges.
+Each year, we help nearly 12,500 adults, children, adolescents, and seniors who have physical and behavioral health challenges.

 Mental health and physical health are essential to well-being.
 Major life events, transitions, and trauma can affect both your mental and physical well-being.
 Examples of trauma include, but are not limited to: